greenhas/spg_website/content/Communities/2022-12-05-Only-thing.md

 ---
 date: 2022-12-05T13:25:57-05:00
-title: "🔗linkblog: my thoughts on 'Brave Sir Bentham, Utilitarian Knight - Existential Comics'"
+title: "🔗 linkblog: my thoughts on 'Brave Sir Bentham, Utilitarian Knight - Existential Comics'"
 tags: ["link","Communities","Existential Comics","philosophy","ethics","utilitarianism","webcomics"]
 ---
 Only thing better than a critique of utilitarianism is a critique of utilitarianism in the form of a comic.